naiades-jsi/watchdog/README.md

 * `POST /source` - adds a new source to the database, source is send in the request body.

-### Types:
-* `GET /types` - returns a list of all source types in JSON format.

-* `GET /type/:id` - returns a source type with requested `id`.

-* `POST /type` - adds a new source type to the database, source type is send in the request body.

 ### Logs:
 * `GET /logs` - returns a list of logs from all sources in JSON format for the last 30 days.